Skip to main content

 • Answer.Blocking - For blocking-only answers.
 Provides a default suspend implementation that throws an exception.

 • Answer.Unified - Adds a third call overload with MokkeryCallScope.
-The other two overloads delegate to this method, so you only need to implement one function.
+The other two overloads delegate to this function, so you only need to implement one function.
 Useful when the same logic applies to both blocking and suspend contexts.